 How are workers' compensation rates determined in Michigan?

-Michigan offers a competitive marketplace for insurance, which means that insurers are able to set their own rates and business owners can compare workers’ compensation insurance quotes before purchasing a policy.
-The cost of workers' comp insurance varies significantly depending on the risk of each occupation at a business.
-People who have occupations that are considered to be lower risk (desk jobs, for example) will cost less to insure than those with occupations that are inherently riskier (like contractors or roofers).
+Michigan offers a competitive marketplace for insurance.
+Insurers set their own rates and business owners can compare workers’ comp quotes.
+The cost of workers' comp insurance varies depending on the risk of each occupation at a business.
+People with low risk jobs (desk jobs, for example) will cost less to insure than those with riskier Jobs.
+Contractors and roofers, for example.
 Occupational risk is determined with an NCCI code assigned to each occupation.

 How does workers' compensation work in Michigan?